 optional Field

-This field wraps other and makes the wrapped field optional, i.e. the serialization of the latter may be skipped if it is marked as "missing".
-The <optional> field has all the properties as well as extra properties and elements described below.
+This field wraps other fields and makes the wrapped field optional, i.e. the serialization of the latter may be skipped if it is marked as "missing".
+The <optional> field has all the common properties as well as extra properties and elements described below.

 Inner (Wrapped) Field